datawire/ambassador-docs/docs/argo/latest/reference/ambassador-cloud-rollouts.md

 the [repository](#a8riorepository) by checking if a `Chart.yaml` file is present.
 In this case, the update is as follows:

-A new Helm values file named following the convention `a8r-values-<ENVIRONMENT_name>}.yaml` will be generated with the values for the rollout configuration.
-These values will later be used inside  to configure the `Rollout` object.
+A new Helm values file named following the convention `a8r-values-<ENVIRONMENT_name>.yaml` will be generated with the values for the rollout configuration.
+These values will later to configure the `Rollout` manifest.

 If you already have a `Rollout` object matching the [deployment manifest name](#a8riorolloutsdeployment) in the `templates` folder, you should configure it to use the values from the Ambassador values file.
 You can follow this example: